wulffern/aic2023/lectures/l08_pll.md

 # Why clocks?

-Virtually all integrated circuts have some form of clock system.
+Virtually all integrated circuits have some form of clock system.

 For digital we need clocks to tell us when the data is correct.
-For Radio's we need clocks to generated the carrier wave.
+For Radio's we need clocks to generate the carrier wave.
 For analog we need clocks for switched regulators, ADCs, accurate delay's or indeed, long delays.

 The principle of a clock is simple.
 Make a 1-bit digital signal that toggles with a period $T$ and a frequency $f = 1/T$.